fastavro/fastavro/docs/logical_types.rst

 Custom Logical Types
 --------------------

 The Avro specification defines a handful of logical types that most implementations support.
-For example, one of the definied logical types is a microsecond precision timestamp.
+For example, one of the defined logical types is a microsecond precision timestamp.
 The specification states that this value will get encoded as an avro `long` type.

 For the sake of an example, let's say you want to create a new logical type for a microsecond precision timestamp that uses a string as the underlying avro type.